aghastmuffin/reddit-reader/ReadMe.md

  - subtitler.py
 ---
 We also now have a [website](https://aghastmuffin.github.io/reddit-reader/) where you can download reddit-reader (latest).
 It's pretty basic right now, but I'm planning to get some more done soon.

+Use at your own risk!
+---
+This program does NOT use the [official Reddit api](https://www.reddit.com/dev/api/) as during April 2023 the api has started charging per request.
+I personally disagree with this so it uses my very own API wrapper.
+This may cause reddit to detect that you are trying to bypass their api.
+If this happens, just chill, try again tomorrow, maybe navigate to the main site and interact with it like a user would.
+Reddit also blocks VPNS from accessing their site as a general rule, so trying to use a vpn will return a 403 error (or equivalent).